php-fig/fig-standards/bylaws/004-psr-workflow.md

 Once the proposal is considered ready by the author(s), it must be published in a fork of the [official PHP-FIG "fig-standards" repo][repo].
 The content of the proposal must be placed inside the `/proposed` folder with a simple filename such as "autoload.md".
 Along with this document must be a meta document with a suffix of "-meta" before the extension (e.g. "autoload-meta.md").
-Markdown formatting must be used for both documents.
+GitHub Markdown formatting must be used for both documents.
 No PSR number is assigned to the proposal at this point.

 With both the proposal and the meta document in the proposed folder, the author(s) must find their sponsors, one of which must become the coordinator.
 The coordinator must initiate an entrance vote to enquire whether